gameman15/Register/README.md

 	-Fixed bug: Cash/Credit buttons on new layout do not work

 Version 1.5r3:
-	-Fixed bug: Cash/Credit buttons on new layout do not work
+	-Fixed bug: Description for generic items is last entered barcode -